eclipse-ecsp/androidVehicleConnectApp/README.md

 [![Build](https://github.com/eclipse-ecsp/androidVehicleConnectApp/actions/workflows/android.yml/badge.svg)](https://github.com/eclipse-ecsp/androidVehicleConnectApp/actions/workflows/android.yml)
 [![License Compliance](https://github.com/eclipse-ecsp/androidVehicleConnectApp/actions/workflows/license-compliance.yml/badge.svg)](https://github.com/eclipse-ecsp/androidVehicleConnectApp/actions/workflows/license-compliance.yml)

-Vehicle Connect Application is a sample app built using the Android Vehicle Connect SDK.
-It demonstrates the API interfaces for performing remote operations on vehicles and related components.
-Developers can use this sample as a reference to build their own remote operations applications.
+"The Vehicle Connect application is a sample app developed using the Android Vehicle Connect SDK.
+It showcases the API interfaces used to perform remote operations on vehicles and related components.
+Developers can use this sample as a reference for building their own remote operation applications.

 # Table of Contents
 * [Getting Started](#getting-started)